Saturated thickness snapshots

 Neither are the solutions.

 Water.
-Whether it falls from the sky or is pumped from the Ogallala aquifer, is of central importance to the High Plains economy and way of life.
+Whether it falls from the sky or is pumped from the Ogallala aquifer, water is of central importance to the High Plains economy and way of life.
 Groundwater pumped from the Ogallala aquifer (the principal formation of the High Plains aquifer system) has transformed the region from a Dustbowl to an agricultural powerhouse.
 More than 30% of U.S. crops and livestock are produced in this region, significantly impacting domestic and international food supplies.

 Extensive pumping has led to significant depletion of the Ogallala aquifer and declining water quality in certain areas.
 Careful management of the Ogallala aquifer resource today and for the long-term is critical to communities of this region.